nathanialf/grid/README.md

 - **Architecture**: Clean Architecture implementation with Hilt DI
 - **Secure Storage**: Android Keystore encryption for credentials
 - **Connection Management**: Add, edit, test, and manage server connections
-- **About Section**: Developer information and settings
+- **About Section**: Developer information with clickable website link and version info

 ### ⚠️ Known Issues
 - **SFTP**: Connection failures with cryptography provider issues - not currently functional
 - **FTP**: Connection timeout and stability issues - not currently functional
-- **Connection Testing**: SMB test connections may show false negatives despite working connections
 - **Directory Downloads**: Directory downloads are skipped (files only for now)

 ### 🚧 In Development